Jonathan Aris

 Jonathan Aris is an English actor who has appeared in films, television, and theatre.
-He is known for his roles as the irascible policeman Anderson in the BBC series Sherlock, the angelic quartermaster in the Amazon Prime series Good Omens and Commander Roke in the BBC/HBO series His Dark Materials.
+He is known for his roles as the irascible policeman Anderson in the BBC series Sherlock, and as the angelic quartermaster in the Amazon Prime series Good Omens.

-Early life and education

-Born 24 January 1971, Jonathan Aris is the son of Yemaiel Oven and Ben Aris.

 Career

 Aris has narrated TV documentaries produced and aired by the National Geographic Channel, and appeared as Philip Anderson in Sherlock.

 In 2016, he appeared in Tutankhamun as the American Egyptologist Herbert Winlock, and appears as the angelic quartermaster in the Amazon Prime series Good Omens.

 Personal life

-Aris married Louiza Patikas in 2007.
+Aris is married to actress Louiza Patikas.